KodingKeegan/odin-recipes/README.md

 # odin-recipes
 # This website will be the first one I build and publish to GitHub.
-    I should be using all sorts of HTML code in this project.
+    I should be using all sorts of basic HTML code in this project.
-        Set up boilerplate